Ernyoke/certified-aws-solutions-architect-professional/09-containers-and-serverless/ecs.md

 - We don't have to manage EC2 instances for use as container host
 - With Fargate there are no servers to manage
-- AWS maintains a shared Farge infrastructure platform offered to all users
+- AWS maintains a shared Fargate infrastructure platform offered to all users
 - We gain access to resources from a shared pool, we don't have visibility for other customers
 - A Fargate deployment still uses a cluster with a VPC which operates in AZs
 - ECS tasks are injected into the VPC with an ENI, they are running on the Fargate shared platform